Free Resources for Restaurant Workers

 Houston, TX

-The festival hosts some of the food and beverage industry’s most talented chefs and personalities and throw a party to support restaurant workers in crisis nationwide.
+The festival hosts some of the food and beverage industry’s most talented chefs and personalities and throws a party to support restaurant workers in crisis nationwide.
 You’ll eat your share in big and bold bites; have your choice of superb wine, beer, and spirits; and enjoy outstanding live music to enhance the chow-down experience.
 Proceeds benefit Southern Smoke Foundation, which has distributed more than $10.6 million to restaurant workers nationwide.

 October 13-22, 2023